 One of the major traffic sources I have used in the adult category is EXOclick and had great successes.

 Some of the downsides of adult traffic:

-- Very big players make it difficult for newbies to get traction in the market traffic quality can be an issue
+- Massive players make it difficult for newbies to get traction in the market, and Traffic quality can be an issue.

-This is toolbar traffic PPV stands for pay-per-view also known as CPV or cost-per-view
+PPV is toolbar Traffic.
+PPV stands for pay-per-view, also known as CPV or cost-per-view.

-Typically users are incentivized to install these toolbars so they can play games, win prizes, get access to weather, novelty items, and free wallpapers.
+Typically, users get incentives to install these toolbars to play games, win prizes, access weather, novelty items, and free wallpapers.

 Here's an example of URL targeting: